retropc66/bhi-scrna-integration-pipeline/README.md

 - Raw counts in `.X` (sparse matrix preferred)
 - `sample_id` column in `.obs` identifying each sample
 - Gene names in `.var_names`

+Interactive/custom preprocessing can be done to bypass 01_preprocess.sh as long as the general structure is preserved:
+- Raw counts are stored in `.layers['counts']`
+- `sample_id` column in `.obs` identifying each sample
+- The anndata object is subset to the appropriate features (eg. HVGs) for subsequent embeddings

 ## Output